amitesh-singh/FASTUSBasp/udev/README.md

 ## udev rules for fastusbasp

-Copy `fastusbasp.rules` to /etc/udev/rules.d/ and then restart the udev service,
+Copy `fastusbasp.rules` to `/etc/udev/rules.d/` and then restart the udev service,
-     by running a command like this.
+     by running below command.
-     sudo /etc/init.d/udev restart
+     `sudo /etc/init.d/udev restart`